LensPlaysGames/LensorOS/README.md

 Create a folder. `LensorOS`, then move the following resources into the directory: \
 - `kernel.elf` from `/kernel/bin/`
 - Any `.psf` version 1 font renamed to `dfltfont.psf`
-  - A font is included for ease of use: `zap-vga16.psf` found at `kernel/res/dfltfont.psf`.
+  - A font is included for ease of use and can be found at `kernel/res/dfltfont.psf`.
   - Many free fonts can be found [here](https://github.com/ercanersoy/PSF-Fonts)

 ```